rintran720/react-native-redux-typescript/README.md

 ## 1. App.tsx

 This file is master component of whole project.
-You should inject logic providers in here.
+You should add all global providers in here.

 ## 2. Assets